fenbf/AwesomePerfCpp/README.md

 * Optimized C++: Proven Techniques for Heightened Performance, Kurt Guntheroth

 ##About
-This list was started by Bartlomiej Filipek.
+This list was started by Bartlomiej Filipek ([@fenbf](https://twitter.com/fenbf)).
 If you like to help please read CONTRIBUTING.md instructions and just make a pull request to this repo.

 ##License